 Quinn listened nodding along mutely.
 Lily was taking notes.
 I wondered what she could possibly be writing down.

 I wasn't the only one finding her quirks entertaining.
 James was shaking his head at her with a small smile in the corner of her mouth, almost as if to say, "Why am I in love with this nutter?"

 Oh shut up, they belong together.
 Call me crazy, but I'm telling you they are one of those couples, you know the one.
-They fight, then they'll kiss and they'll grow up and get marries and have lots of babies.
+They fight, then they'll kiss and they'll grow up and get married and have lots of babies.
 I will be Godmother to the runt of the family and will tell them embarrassing stories about mum and dad at Christmas dinners.

 Lily has a secret soft spot for James.
 If the rest of them were as observant as I am they'd notice it too.
-She may hate his guts for what he does to Snape, but she doesn't despise him nearly as much as she says.
-She thinks she's so smart hiding it but Lily was the only one to remember James' actual birthday from the twenty-six fake ones he gave up in second year.
+She may hate his guts for what he does to Snape, but she doesn't despise him nearly as much as she insists.
+She thinks she's so smart hiding it but Lily was the only one to remember James's actual birthday from the twenty-six fake ones he gave up in second year.
 And that porcelain cat on her nightstand came from one specific secret-admirer because on the other hand James' affection for Lily was anything but secret.

 I do hope they get together soon.
 I want to be a Godmother before I'm forty!
 Quinn's already half there with her cousin due in three months.

 Lily and Quinn are quite close, I guess you could say.
 They are both smart, enjoy reading and often liked to stay ahead of the class.
 If it weren’t for their drastic difference in looks they could be sisters.